Share your Stories

 • Living below the poverty line for over 30 years

-by Mike_S, about 7 years ago
+by Mike_S, almost 8 years ago

 I've been living below the poverty line for over 30 years, living on min wage.
 The struggle is to meet my basic surviving needs, rent, basic heat and hydro utilities , and food .
 Never mind a dentist to fill a cavity , Because I'm not on disabilities or of special needs or on Social services or Employment Insurance I don't qualify for programs offered to people not on these services .
 As the poverty line increases the population that live and struggle living below the poverty line increases .
 As the poverty line increases so does the cost of...
 Continue reading